XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: Abstract

 \section{Abstract}

-Human Action Recognition~(HAR) plays a crucial role in applications such as health monitoring, smart home automation, and human-computer interaction.
-While HAR has been extensively studied, action summarization, which involves identifying and summarizing continuous actions, remains an emerging task.
+Human Action Recognition (HAR) plays a crucial role in applications such as health monitoring, smart home automation, and human-computer interaction.
+While HAR has been extensively studied, action summarization using Wi-Fi and IMU signals in smart-home environments , which involves identifying and summarizing continuous actions, remains an emerging task.
 This paper introduces the novel XRF V2 dataset, designed for indoor daily activity Temporal Action Localization (TAL) and action summarization.
 XRF V2 integrates multimodal data from Wi-Fi signals, IMU sensors (smartphones, smartwatches, headphones, and smart glasses), and synchronized video recordings, offering a diverse collection of indoor activities from 16 volunteers across three distinct environments.
-To tackle TAL and action summarization, we propose the XRFMamba neural network, which excels at capturing long-term dependencies in untrimmed sensory sequences and outperforms state-of-the-art methods, such as ActionFormer and WiFiTAD.
+To tackle TAL and action summarization, we propose the XRFMamba neural network, which excels at capturing long-term dependencies in untrimmed sensory sequences and achieves the best performance with an average mAP of 78.74, outperforming the recent WiFiTAD by 5.49 points in mAP@avg while using 35\% fewer parameters.
+In action summarization, we introduce a new metric, Response Meaning Consistency (RMC), to evaluate action summarization performance.
+And it achieves an average Response Meaning Consistency (mRMC) of 0.802.
 We envision XRF V2 as a valuable resource for advancing research in human action localization, action forecasting, pose estimation, multimodal foundation models pre-training, synthetic data generation, and more.
+The data and code are available at~\href{https://github.com/aiotgroup/XRFV2}{https://github.com/aiotgroup/XRFV2}.

 \ccsdesc[500]{Human-centered computing~Ubiquitous and mobile computing systems and tools}

 \keywords{dataset, continuous action recognition, temporal action localization, action summarization, Mamba, wearable devices, smartphone, smartwatch, glasses, earbuds, IMU, Wi-Fi, LLM Agent, smart home, ambient sensing}